kbilsted/ReassureTest.Net/README.md

 <br/>
 <br/>

-# 3. A closer look at the assert
+### 2.1.
+A closer look at the assert

 Let's take a closer look at what exactly has been generated.

 We see a *specification* has been generated, focusing on fields and their values.
-The language has been designed to be free of noise that inevitably follow with writing asserts as code or when using JSON for specifications.
-The language draws inspiration from JSON so it should look familiar to most technical people.
+The language has been designed to be free of noise that inevitably follow with writing asserts as code or when using JSON as specifications.

 The specification is essentially a bunch of asserts, e.g. we check the `TotalPrice` is correct, that a discount order row has been added etc.